-Fitch ratings provide an opinion on the relative ability of an issuer to meet financial commitments, such as interest, preferred dividends, repayment of principal, insurance claims or counterparty obligations.
-These ratings are used by investors as indications of the likelihood of receiving the money owed to them in accordance with the terms on which they invested.
-These ratings do not directly address any risk other than credit risk and do not deal with the risk of a market value loss on a rated security due to changes in interest rates, liquidity and other market considerations.
+Fitch credit ratings relating to issuers are an opinion on the relative ability of an entity to meet financial commitments, such as interest, preferred dividends, repayment of principal, insurance claims or counterparty obligations.
+Credit ratings are used by investors as indications of the likelihood of receiving the money owed to them in accordance with the terms on which they invested.
+Fitch's credit ratings do not directly address any risk other than credit risk and do not deal with the risk of a market value loss on a rated security due to changes in interest rates, liquidity and other market considerations.
+Fitch's ratings of individual securities or financial obligations of a corporate issuer address relative vulnerability to default on an ordinal scale.
+In addition, for financial obligations in corporate finance, a measure of recovery given default on that liability is also included in the rating assessment.

 Fitch assigns ratings for preferred shares and debt in a range from "AAA" to "D".
 The modifiers "+" or "-" may be appended to a rating to denote relative status within major rating categories.
-Rating outlooks indicate the direction a rating is likely to move over a one to two-year period.
+Fitch's rating outlooks indicate the direction a rating is likely to move over a one to two-year period.
 Rating outlooks may be positive, stable, negative or evolving.

 Lifeco's preferred shares have been assigned a "BBB+" rating.
-This rating denotes good credit quality, that expectations of credit risk are currently low, and that the capacity for payment of financial commitments is considered adequate.
-Adverse business or economic conditions are more likely to impair this capacity.
+This rating denotes good credit quality and expectations of credit risk are currently low.
+The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.

 Lifeco's senior debentures have been assigned an "A" rating.
-This rating denotes high credit quality, that expectations of credit risk are currently low and that the capacity for payment of financial commitments is considered strong.
+This rating denotes high credit quality and expectations of low credit risk.
+The capacity for payment of financial commitments is considered strong.
 This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.